baydemirytu/image-drawing-genetic-algorithm/README.md

 # image-drawing-genetic-algorithm

 The purpose is finding the shortest and best fit solution to the given binary image.
+Drawing must start from the bottom left and must keep forward by choosing the direction.
+Every step must be in one pixel distance.

 Different results with different configurations are reviewed in the report (pdf) file.